Ubi sunt: 20th century

 The theme appears in the Spoon River Anthology by Edgar Lee Masters.
 In the opening poem, The Hill, he writes "Where are Elmer, Herman, Bert, Tom and Charley, The weak of will, the strong of arm, the clown, the boozer, the fighter? [...]
 All, all are sleeping on the hill." with several iterations.

 The final verse of the Paul Simon song "Mrs. Robinson" uses the motif, asking, "Where have you gone, Joe DiMaggio?"
 Simon's later explication of the song's meaning is consistent with the "ubi sunt" motif.
 Other examples from the American Folk Era are Pete Seeger's "Where Have All the Flowers Gone?", and Dick Holler's "Abraham, Martin and John".

 The whole of Don McLean's song "American Pie" is an "ubi sunt" for the rock and roll era.

 J. R. R. Tolkien begins Aragorn's poem Lament for the Rohirrim (in The Two Towers) with the phrase taken from the Anglo-Saxon Wanderer and continues with a series of Ubi sunt motifs.
 Tolkien's "Oilima Markirya" poem exhibits a similar structure.

 In Joseph Heller's 1961 novel Catch-22, the protagonist Yossarian laments the death of his friend Snowden, saying, "Where are the Snowdens of yesteryear?"

 Also, Martin Amis's The War Against Cliché mentions it in a contemplation of movie violence and Medved's polemic against Hollywood.
 He asks, "It is Ubi sunt? all over again.
 Where are they now, the great simplicities of yesterday?"

 David Bowie’s “Where Are We Now?”, as the title suggests, is a song reflecting this concept.
 The song was part of Bowie’s comeback album The Next Day after his decade-long career hiatus.
 The song’s lyrics mention the city of Berlin, where Bowie had his creative renaissance in the late 1970s, and how much the city changed over the years, serving as a metaphor for how much he changed as well.

 Scottish rock band Big Country released the song "Harvest Home" on their 1983 debut album The Crossing.
 It contains several passages of Ubi sunt, with references to historical figure King Canute and life in 11th century England.

+The Talking Heads's 1989 song (Nothing But) Flowers carries the theme into a world where nature has overtaken civilization, with singer-songwriter David Byrne lamenting the loss of cars, convenience stores, and freeways in a post-industrial world.

 21st century

-Jazz composer/guitarist/pianist Ralph Towner included a new composition titled "Ubi Sunt" in his 2017 ECM solo guitar album "My Foolish Heart"; this version was short (80 seconds), the only composed piece with no improvisation.
-A longer version with an improvised midsection appeared on his next ECM solo album in 2023, "At First Light."
-Both versions are performed as solo pieces on classical guitar.
+Ralph Towner's albums "My Foolish Heart" and "At First Light" included a song called "Ubi Sunt".